-To understand this better, let’s look at two scenarios where the Lookup datatype can come into play.
+To understand this better, let’s look at a scenario where the Lookup datatype can come into play.

-You can add custom fields with the Lookup data type for different modules in their Preferences section (Settings > Select the module > Field Customization > + New Custom Field).
+You can add custom fields with the Lookup data type for different modules in their Preferences section (Settings > Preferences > Field Customization).

-Let us see how we can implement Scenario 1 and create a custom fileld with lookup data type in a module.
+Let us see how we can implement the above scenario and create a custom fileld with lookup data type in a module.

-- Select the module for which you want to add a lookup field (in this case, the Sales/Purchase modules).
+- Select the module for which you want to add a lookup field (in this case, the Sales module).

 - Select the Field Customization tab on top of the page.

-- Click the + New Custom Field button on the top right corner of the page.
+- Click the + New Custom Field button in the top right corner of the page.